-One of the easiest ways to make better black and white photos in Lightroom is to use the Clarity slider to give your images extra punch and impact.
+One of the easiest ways to make better black and white photos in Lightroom Classic is to use the Clarity slider to give your images extra punch and impact.
 Today I’d like to show you several ways you can use it to improve your black and white photos.

 Applying Clarity does two things.